Harley-Davidson Motorcycle Truck (1913–1915)

 The Motorcycle Truck appears to have had a brief production life, generally associated with 1913 through 1915.
 That short run suggests Harley-Davidson quickly learned both the strengths and limits of the design.

 The front-loader layout was specialized and likely more expensive to build than a sidecar-based cargo rig.
-By 1915, Harley-Davidson had moved toward the more adaptable Package Truck, which could use conventional motorcycles with commercial sidecar bodies.
+By 1915, Harley-Davidson had moved toward Package Truck, which could use conventional motorcycles with commercial sidecar bodies.

 That modular approach would have simplified manufacturing, servicing, and dealer support.